News | Live Stream | Video Library

 Sister Elise, a General Councilor for the Adrian Dominican Sisters, was elected President-elect of the LCWR during the 2019 general assembly in Scottsdale, Arizona.
 She served as President-Elect, 2019-2020; President, 2020-2021; and Past President, 2021-2022.
 Before her election, she served on the LCWR National Board.

-The LCWR is an association of elected leaders of congregations of women religious, representing about 80% of the women religious in the United States.
+The LCWR is comprised of the elected leadership of Catholic Sisters, representing about 80% of women religious in the United States.

 Sister Elise was elected to the Adrian Dominican Sisters’ General Council during its General Chapter in 2016.
 During the 2022 General Chapter held in late June, she was elected to serve as Prioress, succeeding Sister Patricia Siemen, OP.
 Sister Elise and the newly elected General Council – Sisters Lorraine Réaume, OP, Vicaress and General Councilor, and Sisters Janice Brown, OP, Bibiana “Bless” Colasito, OP, and Corinne Sanders, OP – will take office on October 8, 2022.

 Read the full article about the 2022 LCWR general assembly, written by Soli Salgado and published by the National Catholic Reporter’s Global Sisters Report.